Muvattupuzha: Religion

-The region has Hindus, Syrian Christians, and Muslims.
+The region has Hindus, Syrian Christians, and Rowther Muslims.

 Kavumpady Road in the town center contains major agraharam of Kerala Iyers.
 Konkanis are also present in fewer numbers.
-Hindus are the majority in the region with castes like Nair, Ezhava, Namboodiri, and Pulayar present around the taluka.
+Hindus are the majority in the region with castes like Nair, Ezhava, Namboodiri, and Pulayar present around the taluk.

 Syrian Christians include a majority of Syro-Malabar Catholics and Jacobites.
-There are Orthodox, Syro-Malankara Catholics, Marthomites and Pentecostal.
-Muvattupuzha is the seat of the Muvattupuzha diocese of Malankara Jacobite Syrian Orthodox Church and the Kandanad East diocese.
+There are Malankara Orthodox Syrian Church, Syro-Malankara Catholics, Marthomites and Pentecostal.
+Muvattupuzha is the seat of the Muvattupuzha diocese of Malankara Jacobite Syrian Orthodox Church and Malankara Orthodox Syrian Church of the Kandanad East diocese.
 There is a small Latin Catholic community also in Muvattupuzha whose church was established in 1925, situated in Vazhappilly.

-Mappila Muslims comprise most of the Muslim population.

-The Kothamangalam-Muvattupuzha region is an important center for Mappila Muslims.
+Rowther Muslims comprise most of the Muslim population.The Kothamangalam-Muvattupuzha region is an important center for Rowther Muslims.
 Perumattam Juma Masjid, the first mosque in the eastern part of the district, is located in Muvattupuzha Taluk.
-Thottathikulam, Chakungal, Panakkal and Cherukappilly are the four traditional Muslim families who founded the centuries-old Perumattam Masjid.
+The mosque is believed to have been built by a Sufi saint named Valiyupappa who lived in the 16th century AD and his dargah(tomb) is located in the mosque.